 Students will be invited to collect examination results when these are released by the awarding bodies.
-Results will be posted to students who provide stamped addressed envelopes and emailed to those providing consent and an email address.
+Results will be posted to students who provide stamped addressed envelopes.
 Results for other students will be held in Reception for collection.
 If someone is collecting on behalf of a student, the student must have given written consent prior to or on the day of collection.